 What better way to end the trip than at the Saint Francis Plaza in Ranchos de Taos?
 Saint Francis welcomes you, his bronze arms lifted toward heaven.
 The church named for him is the focal point of the plaza.
 The San Francisco de Asis Church was made famous by the many artists and photographers who have tried to capture the essence of its massive adobe walls, glistening with straw.
 The interior is austere in its simplicity.
 Whitewashed walls contrast with dark-stained vigas and the Christmas colors of the reredos behind the altar.
 Instead of stained glass, two plain glass windows illuminate it from either side.

-The church shares the plaza with private homes and Andy's La Fiesta saloon.
+The church shares the plaza with private homes and Old Martina's Hall.
 Recently renovated shops and galleries alternate with collapsing adobe structures.
 A purple coyote fence coexists with more traditional turquoise window frames.
 Red roofs, red ristras, ranchero music blaring from a boom box - these are some of the remembrances you will take home from the High Road to Taos.